 Tour the first Quaker yearly meeting house west of the Alleghenies.
-Designed by Rev. Jacob Ong and completed in 1814, it was the center of a community important in the antislavery movement.
+Designed by Rev. Jacob Ong and completed in 1814, it served as a gathering place for Quakers from a large region and was the center of Mount Pleasant, Ohio, a largely Quaker community that was important in the antislavery movement.
 During your visit, speak from the balcony to your tour guide on the first floor to hear and fully appreciate the acoustics.
 Average visit time: Allow 30 minutes

-Built in 1814, the Quaker Yearly Meeting House was the first yearly meeting house west of the Alleghenies.
-It is included in the Mount Pleasant Historic District for its association with the Quaker movement and the Underground Railroad.
-It became the responsibility of the Ohio History Connection in 1950.
-The Yearly Meeting House has recently been restored to preserve the structure for future generations and to better illustrate the rich heritage of Mt.
-Pleasant and its role in Ohio history.
+Built in 1814, Mount Pleasant's Quaker Yearly Meeting House was the first Quaker yearly meeting house west of the Alleghenies.
+It is part of the Mount Pleasant Historic District, a National Historic Landmark district for its association with the history of the Quakers, the antislavery movement and the Underground Railroad.
+Mount Pleasant's Quaker Yearly Meeting House became the responsibility of the Ohio History Connection in 1950.
+It has recently been restored to preserve it for future generations and to better illustrate the rich heritage of Mount Pleasant and its role in Ohio and American history.

-Quaker Meeting House is managed locally by the Mount Pleasant Historical Society.
+The Quaker Yearly Meeting House is managed locally by the Mount Pleasant Historical Society.